Helen Sargent MBACP Accredited

 - Level 5 Diploma in Counselling Children & Young People

-- CPD Level 4 Cognitive Behavioral Therapy
+- CPD Level 4 Cognitive Behavioural Therapy

 - Certificate in Therapeutic Life Story Work